 Data analysis

-The data analysis will consist of grouping the data by combining them with all types of information (meteorological, APGEMO actions, ...).
+The data analysis will consist of grouping the data by combining them with all types of information (meteorological, APCON actions, ...).
 Two types of analytical approaches will be used:

 Odour records.
 A general analysis of all the records is carried out, considering wind speed and direction, time of day, day of the week, and odour data collected among the citizens (intensity, hedonic tone, odour character).

-Odour Eepisodes.
-Each of the episodes is analysed by relating them meteorologically and establishing a minimum number of records that characterise the same episode.
+Odour Episodes (OE).
+Each of the episodes is analysed by relating them meteorologically and establishing a minimum number of records that characterize the same episode.

-To characterise an odour episode, which is the minimum number of odour records needed to be established, using three months data, as the formula follows:
+To characterize an odour episode, which is the minimum number of odour records needed to be established, using three months data, as the formula follows: